German plum cake, Zwetschgenkuchen, or Pflaumenkuchen with streusel is a classic recipe baked in any German kitchen or bakery.

 - Line a large baking sheet with parchment paper.
 My tray is 30×40 cm/ 12×16 inches.

 - Roll the yeasted dough with a rolling pin to match the size of the tray.
-Carefully place the dough on the tray and stretch and press with your fingers until everything fits.
+Carefully put it on the tray and stretch and press with your fingers until everything fits.

-- Bake in the preheated oven for 30-35 minutes or until the streusel is golden brown.
+- Bake in the preheated oven for 30-35 minutes or until the streusel is golden brown (7).

 - Let stand for about 20 minutes before slicing.